epfl-exts/PythonPlaygroundAfternoon/README.md

 # PythonPlaygroundAfternoon
 Hands-on Data Workshop Material

-The DataAnalysis folder contains Jupyter notebooks and Data for introducing data analysis and basic grpah plotting
+The DataAnalysis folder contains Jupyter notebooks and Data for introducing data analysis and basic graph plotting

 The Maps folder contains Jupyter notebooks and Data for creating choropleth maps